 - Employee onboarding.
 Obviously, your employee training should start with a solid onboarding program.

 - Compliance training.
-You should run compliance training as a part of onboarding and then host regular workshops for the entire organization to encourage people to live up to your policies.
+You should build SOPs for compliance as a part of onboarding and then host regular workshops for the entire organization to encourage people to live up to your policies.

 - Product training.
 Everyone in your company needs to understand how your product works.
 You can achieve it with consistent product training.

 - Managerial training (aka leadership development).
 This is how you grow leaders internally.
 First of all, it’s a great way to offer growth opportunities to your employees.
 And most importantly, it’s more effective and less expensive to build leaders within the organization than to poach them.